 So I haven’t written anything on this website for quite some time.
 Nothing much has happened since my last post, besides one little thing.
 I took my private pilot’s license (PPL), which I am very proud of.
-I am certified to fly small single engine piston (SEP) airplanes up to 5700 kg and land them on land, not water.
-This happened in the end of June 2015, so it has actually been a while.
-Since then I have logged a little more than 70 hours of flight time, mainly on Cessnas 172 and 152.
-In September 2015 I started working on my night rating (NQ) so I can also fly during the night.
-I still have one hour of flight left before I get this rating but the school, some school in south Sweden (ha!) that I went to, had their teaching permission revoked due to some administrative hurdles.
-Hopefully they will get it back some time in March and I will finish my rating.
+I am certified to fly small single-engine piston (SEP) airplanes up to 5700 kg and land them on land, not water.
+This happened at the end of June 2015, so it has actually been a while.
+Since then, I have logged a little more than 70 hours of flight time, mainly on Cessnas 172 and 152.
+In September 2015, I started working on my night rating (NQ) to also fly during the night.
+I still have one hour of flight left before I get this rating, but the school, some school in south Sweden (ha!) that I went to, had their teaching permission revoked due to some administrative hurdles.
+Hopefully, they will get it back sometime in March, and I will finish my rating.

-One more thing that I have been doing is studying ATPL theory at TFHS, the aviation school of Lund University (can’t seem to be able to detach my self from this university).
-I’m still at the stage where I’m doing my school exams, before moving on the EASA exams.
-Those should be finished some time in early summer (ha-ha summer in Sweden) and then I should attempt the EASA exams.
-A really nice tool helping me in my ATPL studies is aviation exam.
-They are not paying me anything for writting about them here, I just really find them useful and I want to share my experience with other students.
+One more thing that I have been doing is studying ATPL theory at TFHS, the aviation school of Lund University (I can’t seem to detach myself from this university).
+I’m still at the stage where I’m doing my school exams before moving on to the EASA exams.
+Those should be finished sometime in early summer (ha-ha summer in Sweden), and then I should attempt the EASA exams.
+A really nice tool for helping me in my ATPL studies is the aviation exam.
+They are not paying me anything for writing about them here, I really find them useful, and I want to share my experience with other students.

 So long people, be happy and enjoy life!

 Oh, and by the way, here is a video of the first flight of the year in snowy Sweden:

 I have recently completed, presented, defended and passed my master’s thesis project.
 It was a great experience which I believe has the potential of preventing traffic accidents and saving human lives.
 Bellow you can read the abstract and if you are interested you may download the whole report here: